History of WWE: Ruthless Aggression Era (2002–2008)

-Randy Orton became a prominent Superstar during this period, becoming the youngest world champion in WWE history at the age of 24, defeating Chris Benoit at the 2004 SummerSlam event.
-Dubbed "the Legend Killer," he would go on to have feuds with legendary superstars such as The Undertaker and Hulk Hogan, facing them at WrestleMania 21 and the 2006 SummerSlam event, respectively.
-Along with fellow Superstar Edge, he would form the villainous tag team Rated-RKO and find success in the tag team division.
+Randy Orton became prominent during this period, becoming the youngest world champion in WWE history at the age of 24, defeating Chris Benoit at the 2004 SummerSlam event.
+Dubbed "the Legend Killer," he would go on to have feuds with legendary wrestlers such as The Undertaker and Hulk Hogan, facing them at WrestleMania 21 and the 2006 SummerSlam event, respectively.
+Along with Edge, he would form the villainous tag team Rated-RKO and find success in the tag team division.
 After returning to singles competition Orton became a multi-time WWE Champion.
-In 2007 Orton begun the famous Cena–Orton rivalry, which lasted until on and off 2014.
+In 2007 Orton began a long lasting on and off rivalry with John Cena, which lasted until 2014.
 Orton would also be involved in a lengthy rivalry with former Evolution leader Triple H, defeating him in a Last Man Standing match at No Mercy in 2007 but a year later losing to him in another Last Man Standing match at One Night Stand in 2008.

 Rising star CM Punk made his WWE debut in 2006, wrestling his first main roster match at Survivor Series that year in a 5-on-5 Survivor Series elimination match as part of Team DX in a clean sweep victory over Team Rated-RKO.
 In 2008, he won the money in the bank briefcase, and on the June 30 episode of Raw, he cashed it in on the then-World Heavyweight Champion Edge, winning the title.
 The same night, he had to defend the title against John "Bradshaw" Layfield in the main event, but retained it.

-The final pay-per-view event to receive an adult-oriented rating was The Great American Bash in 2008, where Triple H retained the WWE Championship against Edge in the main event.
+The final WWE event to receive an adult-oriented rating was the pay-per-view The Great American Bash in 2008, where Triple H retained the WWE Championship against Edge in the main event match.
 Following the event, WWE shifted to TV-PG, family-friendly programming.

 Money in the Bank (2005)

 The concept for the Money in the Bank match was introduced in March 2005 by Chris Jericho.
 Jericho pitched the idea on an episode of Raw to general manager Eric Bischoff, who liked it and promptly signed it for WrestleMania 21, assigning Jericho, Christian, Chris Benoit, Edge, Shelton Benjamin, and Kane to participate in the match.
 Edge won this inaugural match, and since, many times the match became a way to help elevate new stars to the main event, with winners such as CM Punk, The Miz, Daniel Bryan, Alberto Del Rio, Seth Rollins, and Dean Ambrose.
 The match format was originally exclusive to the annual WrestleMania until 2010, when the Money in the Bank pay-per-view debuted.
-In 2017, Shane McMahon announced the first-ever women's Money in the Bank match, which was won by Carmella.
+In 2017, the first women's Money in the Bank match was held, which was won by Carmella.